All Episodes

 So they started this animal farm at this school in 2009.

-All right, Max Baucus has introduced his health care bill.
+All right, Max Baucus has introduced his health care bill, and everybody's ripping it to shreds.

-I mean, uh Charles Grassley, who is a Republican on that committee and was one of the gang of six.
+I mean, Charles Grassley, who is a Republican on that committee and was one of the gang of six, said, well, it looks like we've been overlooked.

 Looks like we don't matter here.

-Apparently, Bauchus just went out there.
+Apparently, Baucus just went out there.

 So we've got this montage together.

-I mean, the Democrats don't like Bauchus's plan, and Republicans don't like it.
+I mean, the Democrats don't like Baucus' plan.

 In fact, give you an illustration here from ABC News.

-But that's what happened yesterday when Senator J. Rockefeller ripped into the health care bill developed by Max Baucus, the Baucus proposal, would impose starting in 2013 a 35% excise tax on insurance companies for high cost plans, defined as those above eight grand for individuals and 21,000 for family plans.
+The Baucus proposal would impose, starting in 2013, a 35% excise tax on insurance companies for high-cost plans defined as those above $8,000 for individuals and $21,000 for family plans.

-Now wait a second here.
+Now, wait a second here.

 Costs can be controlled by making consumers more sensitive to prices.

-Reconnect the consumer with the cost of services, and you will see the cost of services go down, just like the lady who called here with the $20 x-ray.
+Reconnect the consumer with the cost of services, and you will see the cost of services go down, just like the lady who called here with the $20 X-ray.

 But liberals only connect these dots when it comes to taxes.